uic-evl/CS529HW1/README.md

 >npm start

-The code should launch a window in your browser showing a data visualization
+If all goes well, it will automatically launch a browser view to localhost:3000 (or similar) and show you the result of the support code.

 ### Editing the Files